blue-jay/blue-jay.github.io.hugo/content/index.md

 Blueprint is a web application with a built-in web server and MySQL integration.
-The application has a public home page, authenticated home page, login page, register page, about page, and a simple notepad to demonstrate GET, POST, UPDATE, and DELETE operations.
+The application has a public home page, authenticated home page, login page, register page, about page, and a simple notepad to demonstrate GET, POST, PATCH, and DELETE operations.

 The entrypoint for the web app is **blueprint.go** which uses the **bootstrap** package to load the application settings, create the session store, connect to the database, set up the views, load the routes, attach the middleware, and then start the web server.

-The front end is built using Bootstrap with a few small changes to fonts and spacing.
+The front end is built using [Bootstrap](http://getbootstrap.com/) with a few small changes to fonts and spacing.
 The flash messages are customized so they show up at the bottom right corner of the screen.
 All of the error and warning messages should display to the user or in the console.
 Informational messages are displayed to the user